DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 **Note:** It is configured to make use of `session` authenticator by default.

-The Authentication provider can generate required migrations for you using an `ace` command.
-Next, open up your terminal and run this command like so:
+The authentication provider can generate the required migrations for you using an `ace` command.
+Next, open up your terminal and run the following command like so:

 ```bash
 ./ace auth:setup